IanConvy/Tetris/README.txt

 	#  endif
 	#endif

-5. The GLEW library files libGLEW.a and libGLEW.so.2.1 may be placed in /usr/lib64, which the compiler and/or executable may not know to look in by default (when using .so.2.1 it failed at runtime).
-An easy solution is to just move the library to /usr/lib (vs settting compiler flags and runtime variables):
+5. The GLEW library files may be placed in /usr/lib64, which the compiler and/or executable may not know to look in by default (when using GLEW as a shared library it failed at runtime).
+An easy solution is to just copy the library to /usr/lib (vs settting compiler flags and runtime variables):
-	$ mv /usr/lib64/libGLEW.so.2.1 /usr/lib
+	$ sudo cp /usr/lib64/libGLEW.so.2.1 /usr/lib

 6. Download GLFW: https://www.glfw.org/download.html